-The EES should document the proponent's process that led to the preferred alternative(s) and design presented in the EES.
+The EES needs to document the proponent's process that led to the preferred alternative(s) and design presented in the EES.
 The EES should also document and explain the proponent's assessment of feasible alternatives and their effects, including an explanation of how and why specific alternatives were selected for detailed evaluation within the EES.
-The EES should document the likely environmental effects of feasible alternatives, particularly where these offer a potential to minimise and/or avoid significant environmental effects whilst meeting the objectives of the project.
-The assessment of feasible alternatives and their effects should include:
+The EES needs to document the likely environmental effects of feasible alternatives, particularly where these offer a potential to minimise and/or avoid significant environmental effects whilst meeting the objectives of the project.
+The assessment of feasible alternatives and their effects is required to include:

-- description of alternatives considered in the project design process, including alternative track alignments and locations of track heads and site access roads; - identification of methods and environmental criteria for selection of preferred alternatives; - assessment and comparison of the technical feasibility and environmental implications of alternative options considered; - the basis for selecting the proposed project layout and design; and - description of how information arising during the EES process was used to refine the preferred track alignments and other project alternatives.
+- description of alternatives considered in the project design process, including alternative track alignments and locations of track heads and site access roads; - identification of methods and environmental criteria for selection of preferred alternatives; - assessment and comparison of the technical feasibility and environmental implications of alternative options considered; - the basis for selecting the proposed project layout and design, particularly where trails and trailheads are located within areas of particularly high conservation value such as within the Yarra Ranges National Park; - comparison of project benefits and impacts associated with the inclusion/exclusion of trails or trailheads within areas of particularly high conservation value; and - description of how information arising during the EES process was used to refine the preferred track alignments and other project alternatives.